Drug costs drive patients to inject meds sent by Facebook strangers

 "I Would be Dead"

 Here's how it works.
-Patient with diabetes might post a request for help to their regular Facebook newsfeed, like tossing an SOS in a bottle into cyberspace.
+Patient with diabetes, for instance, might post a request for help to their regular Facebook newsfeed.
+It's like tossing an SOS in a bottle into cyberspace.

 Then there are the dedicated Facebook groups set up to arrange trades.